Matias117/Building-AI-course-final-project/README.md

 	## Summary

 	This project's goal is to provide a tool, that would allow for easier and better assessment of the financial risk.
-When it comes to risk management, people (or in this 	case investors, to be more precise) often tend to (for example) overestimate possible events with very big impact on the price of asset, yet with very low probability of 	  happening.
-At the same time they often underestimate possible events with small impact on the price of asset, yet with very high probability of happening and/or possible 	    multiple occurance, effectively affecting an asset the same amout as the low probability event.
+AI-based tool to help people that are investing on a 	stock markets assess the risk is the main target of this project.